OjasMittal/OjasMittal/README.md

 - 👀 I’m interested in coding, solving problems,making something useful for society!

-- 🌱 I’m currently learning App dev,Web dev,AI/ML
+- 🌱 I’m currently learning Web dev & AI/ML

 - 💞️ I’m looking to collaborate on projects for hackathons involving use of python and web dev.